When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Elora

-• Elora Casados: American actress.
+• Elora Casados: An American actress known for her television roles.

-• Elora Dabija: Romanian tennis player.
+• Elora Dabija: A professional Romanian tennis player.

-Elora in Popular Culture
+Elora in Pop Culture

 Is Elora an Old-Fashioned Name?